-THE STATE OF TEXAS COUNTY OF WILLIAMSON I,(Name of Duly Authorize ed District Represe ntative) of the STONEWALL RANCH MUNICIPAL U JTILITY DISTRIC CT hereby swear, or affirm, that the District named Board of Directors of the District on the report for the fiscal year ended September 30, 2 been filed in the District office, located at c/o N Building II, 901 S. Mopac Expressway Suite 22 day of 2017 and that copic AcLean & Howard , 20, its annual audit es of the annual audit report have , LLP, Barton Oaks Plaza, The annual filing affidavit and the attached cop Commission on Environmental Quality in satist Section 49.194 of the Texas Water Code and to satisfaction of the annual filing requirements of Code. faction of all annuate the Texas Compti al filing requirements within roller of Public Accounts in Date:, 20 By: (Signature of l District Representative) (Туре ed Name and Title of above District Representative) Sworn to and subscribed to before me this day of , 20 (Signa ature of Notary) (SEAL) (Printed Name of Notary) My Commission Expires On: Notary Public in and for the State of Texas
+THE STATE OF TEXAS COUNTY OF WILLIAMSON I, Kareem Harra (Name of Duly Authorized District Representative) of the STONEWALL RANCH MUNICIPAL UTILITY DISTRICT hereby swear, or affirm, that the District named above has reviewed and approved at a meeting of the Board of Directors of the District on the day of , 20 , its annual audit report for the fiscal year ended September 30, 2018 and that copies of the annual audit report have been filed in the District office, located at c/o McLean & Howard, LLP, Barton Oaks Plaza, Building II, 901 S. Mopac Expressway Suite 225, Austin, Texas 78746.
+The annual filing affidavit and the attached copy of the audit report are being submitted to the Texas Commission on Environmental Quality in satisfaction of all annual filing requirements within Section 49.194 of the Texas Water Code and to the Texas Comptroller of Public Accounts in satisfaction of the annual filing requirements of Section 140.008 of the Texas Local Government Code.
+Date: February 6, 2019.
+By: (Signature of District Representative) (Typed Name and Title of above District Representative) Sworn to and subscribed to before me this day of February, 2019.
+(Signature of Notary) LAUREN JANE HUGHES Notary ID # 126326368 My Commission Expires November 16, 2019 (Printed Name of Notary) My Commission Expires On: 1/10/2019 Notary Public in and for the State of Texas